On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time Bounds via -Conductance Profile

 In this section, we introduce a general technique of using $s$-conductance profile to bound the mixing time of a Markov chain.
 We first review some common concepts and previous results in Markov chain convergence analysis, and then provide an improved analysis for obtaining a sharp mixing time upper bound of MALA in this work.

-{\bf Ergodic Markov chains:} Given a Markov transition kernel $T(\cdot,\,\cdot)$ with stationary distribution $\mu\in \m P(\mb R^d)$, the ergodic flow of a set $S$ is defined as
+{\bf Ergodic Markov chains:} { Given a Markov transition kernel $T(\cdot,\,\cdot)$ with stationary distribution $\mu\in \m P(\mb R^d)$, the ergodic flow of a set $S$ is defined as

-It captures the average mass of points leaving $S$ in one step of the Markov chain under stationarity.
-A Markov chain is said to be ergodic if $\phi(S)>0$ for all measurable set $S\subset \mb R^d$ with $0<\mu(S)<1$.
+The ergodic flow captures the mass of points leaving $S$ (i.e., $T(\xi, S^c)=\int_{S^c} T(\xi,\,\dd y)$) on average under stationary distribution $\mu$ in one step of the Markov chain.} A Markov chain is said to be ergodic if $\phi(S)>0$ for all measurable set $S\subset \mb R^d$ with $0<\mu(S)<1$.
 Let $\mu_k$ denote the probability distribution obtained after $k$ steps of a Markov chain.
-If the Markov chain is ergodic, then $\mu_k\to \mu$ as $k\to\infty$ in total variation distance~\citep{3240040402} regardless of the initial distribution $\mu_0$.
+If the Markov chain is ergodic, then $\mu_k\to \mu$ as $k\to\infty$ in total variation distance; see, for example, Corollary 1.6 of~\cite{https://doi.org/10.1002/rsa.3240040402}.

 {\bf Conductance of Markov chain and rapid mixing:} The (global) conductance of an ergodic Markov chain characterizes the least relative ratio between $\phi(S)$ and the measure $\mu(S)$ of $S$, and is formally defined as